 Start date and duration October 2020 for 3.5 years

-You must have, or expect to achieve, at least a 2:1 honours degree or international equivalent, in Chemistry, Physics or Computing Science and an interest in coding.
+Eligibility Criteria You must have, or expect to achieve, at least a 2:1 honour degree or equivalent in chemistry, material science, physics or a closely related subject.

 You will need to:

-Insert the programme code 8100F in the programme of study section Select ‘PhD Chemistry – Chemistry’ as the programme of study Insert the studentship code NES030 in the studentship/partnership reference field attach a covering letter and CV.
-The covering letter must state the title of the studentship, quote reference code NES030 and state how your interests and experience relate to the project Attach degree transcripts and certificates and, if English is not your first language, a copy of your English language qualifications You should also send your covering letter and CV to Dr Tom Penfold.
+Insert the programme code 8100F in the programme of study section Select ‘PhD Chemistry – Chemistry’ as the programme of study Insert the studentship code NES029 in the studentship/partnership reference field attach a covering letter and CV.
+The covering letter must state the title of the studentship, quote reference code NES029 and state how your interests and experience relate to the project Attach degree transcripts and certificates and, if English is not your first language, a copy of your English language qualifications You should also send your covering letter and CV to Dr Andrew Pike.